dwjoyce/pythonbook/Grouping data together.rst

     'pancake' in breakfast
     'egg' in breakfast

 All of these things would have been much harder to do by ourselves - Python is great at helping out in this way.
+There is so much to what Python offers, but here we have at least given a brief overview.

-We will learn how to dip into a list to fetch individual items out of it in the next chapter.
+As mentioned above, we will learn how to dip into a list to fetch individual items out of it in the next chapter.
 We learn how to step over a list, one item at a time, in two chapters time.
 All this will make our programs easier to write.

 Rock, Paper, Scissors
 ---------------------